I’m a consulting technology architect. I’m based in Melbourne, Australia and work for both local and international clients.

-I provide a range of Information Technology services in the areas of software system architecture, freelance programming, web design and database development.
+I provide a range of Information Technology services in the areas of software system architecture, design, integration and database development.
 Examples of the things I do are:

 - Help grow ideas on the internet

 - Design and build custom software (desktop, iPhone and Android Apps)

 - Create cost effective database solutions

 - Offer technical consulting services (turning ideas into reality)